Code-Institute-Submissions/African-Explorers/README.md

 and give the impression that African Explorers are an effiecent and professional company.
 * As a site owner I want to provide a pleasing to the eye site so the user leaves with a good feeling.
 * As a site owner I want to provide images of the tours/animals to fire the users imagination and give them a taste of the wilderness.
-* As a site owner I want to have a scrolling testiomals section of our tours.
+* As a site owner I want to have a scrolling testiomals section of our tours and a recent sightings section to add to user excitement of what could be expected on a tour.
 * As a site owner I want the user to be able to contact us via their preferred communication channel.

+### **User Requirements and Expectations**

+#### Requirements

+* Navigatable website with a navigation bar/links.
+* To be provided with information on African Explorers and services.
+* Content is clean, clear, visually appealing and easy to find.
+* Contact details and dedicated contact form is provided with a submit button and placeholders.
+* To have a scrolling testimonals section created with a bootstrap carousel.